Is Your Organizations Digital Workflow Project Momentum Stuck?

-A common complaint from organizations and account representatives is once a successful digital workflow project is completed or several are implemented in departments such as IT or HR, the momentum stalls.
-After conducting hundreds of workflow studies, for many different platforms including FileNet/IBM, OpenText, Servicenow, Power Automate, Hyland On-Base, Oracle, Kofax, LaserFiche, and many others…..
+A common complaint from organizations and workflow software account representatives is once a successful digital workflow project is completed or several are implemented in departments such as IT or HR, the momentum stalls.
+As an independent consultant, after conducting hundreds of workflow studies, for many different platforms including FileNet/IBM, OpenText, Servicenow, Power Automate, Hyland On-Base, Oracle, Kofax, LaserFiche, and many others…..

+Why?
 Today, there are so many IT projects competing for attention if a compelling digital workflow enterprise-wide business case is not presented and constantly reaffirmed, this technology will become under-deployed, and overtime ignored.
 I find the same is true for deployment of RPA (Robotic Process Automation).

-What is the result?
-Organizations miss out on the expansion of a key breakthrough technology!
+The results?
+Organizations will miss out on the expansion of key dynamic digital transformation technologies!

-Our independent consultant studies find that digital workflow can provide a 10% to 50% improvement (and for some areas over 2x) improvement in quality, efficiency and/or customer service.
+Our CRE8 Independent Consultant studies find that digital workflow can provide a 15% to 60% improvement (and for some areas over 10x) improvement in quality, efficiency and/or customer service.
 Add in RPA and the results may double and more.
 That is impressive by any account.

-Vendors lose out on momentum in an account, sales/client results are slowed, and it becomes more difficult for account reps to meet their goals.
+Vendors also lose out when the expansion is slowed, as it becomes more difficult for account reps to meet their goals.

-So what is a three-step approach to re-charge expansion of Digital workflow projects, and RPA from an Independent Consultant perspective?
+So what is a three-step approach to “RE-CHARGE” expansion of Digital workflow projects, and RPA from an Independent Consultant perspective?

-- Integrate process improvement methods into digital workflow planning.
-If you don’t improve the underlying process before workflow automation, errors in the process will get carried forward, and the results will be significantly less than possible.
-For best results, the consultant should have significant experience in process methods (BPM, Six Sigma, LEAN, Re-engineering) and digital workflow planning.
-To be objective and to provide time for this work, this role should be staffed by a consultant separate from the project PM, and technical workflow deployment consultant.
+Integrate process improvement methods into the digital workflow and RPA planning.
+If you don’t improve the underlying process before workflow and RPA automation, errors in the process will get carried forward, and the results will be significantly less.
+“Automate a mess, get a faster mess.”

-- After each workflow deployment is completed, document and internally communicate the benefits.
-Compare the original process state, including cycle times, issues resolution, benefits identification, and ROI to the new state.
+After each workflow deployment is completed, document and internally communicate the benefits.
+Compare the original process state, including cycle times, issues resolution, benefits identification, and ROI to the new process state.
 Update the enterprise plan, and communicate results and benefits, keep working the digital workflow and RPA project list.

 About the Author: George Dunn, President of CRE8 Independent Consultants, is a worldwide recognized digital workflow and process improvement consultant, speaker, and author.
 He has improved organizations ranging in size from 25 to 250,000 employees; and trained thousands of individuals.
 Contact George as follows and connect with George on LinkedIn.